zlatsic/ruly-dmn/README.md

 The current limitations, in regard to the complete DMN standard:

-  * only available hit policy are unique, first,
+  * only available hit policies are unique, first and any
   * there are no constraints on enumerated variables when user is entering new rules
   * only one output column in decision tables is allowed
-  * only available variable comparision (when making decisions) is for operators equals, greater, greater or equal, less and less or equal
+  * only available variable comparision (when making decisions) is for equality
   * visual diagrams are not taken into account when creating rule engine rules, only decision tables
-  * the package functions are not guarenteed to work if the DMN file is incorrect
   * S-Feel and other code evaluations in rules are not supported